ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 The pace of adoption of Blockchain is indeed very slow, but technology experts believe that this speed is going to increase gradually in the coming time, which is good news for us.
 In the future, this technology is going to change the whole world.

-That&#39;s why today I thought that why not provide complete information about this new Blockchain technology to you people so that you will be able to understand it easily.
-Then without delay, let&#39;s start and understand what is Blockchain.
+That's why today I thought that why not provide complete information about this new Blockchain technology to you people so that you will be able to understand it easily.
+Then without delay, let's start and understand what is Blockchain.

 **What is blockchain technology?**